-“Sweat” -- a New York premiere from Pulitzer Winner Lynn Nottage (“Ruined”) -- is an anxiety-inducing drama about floor workers at a steel plant in Reading, Pennsylvania, and how they cope with changes in American manufacturing.
+“Sweat” -- a New York premiere from Pulitzer Winner Lynn Nottage (“Ruined”) -- is an anxiety-inducing drama about floor workers at a mill in Reading, Pennsylvania, and how they cope with changes in American manufacturing.

 Most scenes are set in a rundown bar, where the workers gather after each grueling shift.
 The bar has a neon “Yuengling Lager” sign in one window.
 I happened to see “Sweat” the same day the owner of the Pennsylvania-based craft brewery made headlines for endorsing GOP presidential candidate Donald Trump.

 I mention that minor detail because it underscores how timely and frustrating Nottage’s play, first produced at the Oregon Shakespeare Festival, really is: The story here -- of oppressed workers, class rage and corporate bean-counting -- is suspenseful, but hardly new, and certainly a fixture of our daily election season media diet.

 “Sweat” is bookended by scenes set in 2008, in which two young men, Chris and Jason (Will Pullen and Khris Davis, both excellent), are having difficulty adjusting to life after release from prison.
 Most of the play, directed by Kate Whoriskey, is a flashback set eight years earlier, that explains how the young men got into trouble in the first place.

 Chris and Jason have mothers on the line at Olstead’s, the fictional Berks County mill that’s a fulcrum for the narrative.
 The young men also work there themselves: Olstead’s is a stand-in for the paternal employer who so many generations of Northeasterners grew up assuming would just always be there, with job security and, then, a pension.